culturing/poems/Poems/The woman I love is near.md

 of sacred fire, for she
 has privileged access.

-Our hands, then more,
-must meet,
+More than hands must meet,
 and Dawn will come
 when it comes,

 But as for me,
 the woman I love
 is near,
-I know her smell.
+this is her smell.